advanced-menu-icon

 However, with this shift to centralized data and cloud-based systems comes the need for enhanced cybersecurity.
 Protecting critical infrastructure and ensuring the privacy and integrity of operational data is paramount.
 As cloud architectures support the integration of AI into ATC, robust cybersecurity measures are essential to safeguarding both the data and the AI models that depend on it.

-We will dive deep into this subject in subsequent articles.
+We will dive deep into interoperability in subsequent articles.

 Cybersecurity: Safeguarding Critical ATC Systems